-The December 17, 2015, (reference 01) unemployment insurance decision is reversed.
+The October 2, 2016, (reference 02) unemployment insurance decision is reversed.
 The claimant was discharged from employment due to job-related misconduct.
-Benefits are withheld until such time as she has worked in and been paid wages for insured work equal to ten times her weekly benefit amount, provided she is otherwise eligible.
-The claimant has been overpaid unemployment insurance benefits in the amount of \$1549.00 and is not obligated to repay the agency those benefits.
-The employer did not participate in the fact-finding interview and its account shall be charged.
+Benefits are withheld until such time as claimant is deemed eligible.
+The claimant has been overpaid unemployment insurance benefits in the amount of \$534.00 and is not obligated to repay the agency those benefits.
+The employer did not participate in the fact-finding interview through no fault of its own and its account shall not be charged.
+The overpayment must be charged to the fund.

-Christine A. Louis Administrative Law Judge Unemployment Insurance Appeals Bureau 1000 East Grand Avenue Des Moines, Iowa 50319-0209 Fax (515)478-3528 cal/css
+Christine A. Louis Administrative Law Judge Unemployment Insurance Appeals Bureau 1000 East Grand Avenue Des Moines, Iowa 50319-0209 Fax (515)478-3528